RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 #> [1] "character"
 ```

-The classes that we cover here are 'numeric', 'character', 'factor', 'date', 'data.frame'.
+The classes that we cover here are 'numeric', 'character', 'factor', 'date', and 'data.frame'.

-The first thing to know is that we can sometimes change the class of an object.
-For instance, we could start with a 'numeric', change it to a 'character' with `as.character()`, and then a 'factor' with `as.factor()`.
-But if we tried to make it into a date with `as.Date()` we would get an error because the number that we used does not have the properties that are needed to be a date.
+The first thing to know is that, in the same way that a frog can become a prince, we can sometimes change the class of an object in R. For instance, we could start with a 'numeric', change it to a 'character' with `as.character()`, and then a 'factor' with `as.factor()`.
+But if we tried to make it into a date with `as.Date()` we would get an error because no all numbers have the properties that are needed to be a date.

 ```r